Our people

 John Everett

-John joined Nash Partnership in March 2010 as a Senior Architect and moved across to the new Bristol office in June 2015 as an Associate.
-He has been a key member of the team focused on growing the range and scale of projects in Bristol.
+John joined Nash Partnership in 2010 as a Senior Architect.
+Since then, he has risen rapidly to Design Studio Director and is a key member of the team focused on growing the range and scale of projects in Bristol.

 John studied at Portsmouth University and obtained his qualified architect status from Kingston University in 2007.